drdoctr/doctr/README.rst

   account, whereas a deploy key only grants push access only to a single repository.

-  Both doctr and Travis CI itself take measures to prevent the private encryption key from leaking in the build logs.
+  Both Doctr and Travis CI itself take measures to prevent the private encryption key from leaking in the build logs.

-  At any time, you can revoke the deploy key created by doctr by going to the deploy key settings for the repository in GitHub at :samp:`https://github.com/{org}/{repo}/settings/keys`.
+  At any time, you can revoke the deploy key created by Doctr by going to the deploy key settings for the repository in GitHub at :samp:`https://github.com/{org}/{repo}/settings/keys`.
 Personal access tokens can be revoked at `https://github.com/settings/tokens